wino6687/loopgenie_server/README.md

 ### Location Tips:

 The geocoder we are currently using requires specificity.
+If you enter a location with multiple matches, we will choose the first result (most likely choice).

-If I input ```location="Boulder"```, it will reutrn every matching "Boulder" location:
+If I input ```location="Boulder"```, it will return every matching "Boulder" location:

-Note: This is a shortened result (There are 6 cities matching "Boulder" in the US)
+Note: This is a shortened result (There are 6 cities matching "Boulder" in the US), we would choose Boulder, CO since it is the more common request.

 ```{json}
 {